 He has shared his images and stories with students and collectors from Fairbanks, Alaska to others places around the world like Berlin, Germany and into Hong Kong, China.

-Mylo is a people person and can make friends just about anywhere from random gas stations to Paris, France.
+Mylo can make friends just about anywhere from random gas stations in the American West to Paris, France.

-He LOVES to see others enjoy landscape photography in locations he knows very well.
+He LOVES to see others enjoy landscape photography in locations he knows intimately well.

-He has guided tens of thousands of photographers from all experience levels and is often asked for input in todays search of photographing products in wonderful locations throughout the Southwest.
-He has provided input to those like Chris Burkard, Thomas Manglesen and companies like Goal Zero, Teton Sports and many more.
+He has guided tens of thousands of photographers from all experience levels and is often asked for input in todays search of photographing products in wonderful locations throughout his footprint.
+He has provided input and participated in projects of those like Chris Burkard, Thomas Manglesen and companies like Goal Zero, Nissan Trucks USA and many, many more.

-Many of his workshops fill up fast due to his keen knowledge of the land and how to approach photography in a wonderful, one on one, hands-on environment.
+Many of his workshops fill to capacity due to his keen knowledge of the land and how to approach photography in a one on one, hands-on environment.

 The knowledge he has of the land and the light is often the reason Mylo is asked to assist and co-led workshops and seminars with industry leaders like Art Wolfe, Arizona Highways, Jack Graham and many others.

-Wildlife, livestock and families, including thousands of his Navajo people, were left without fresh water.
+Wildlife, livestock and families, including thousands of his Navajo people were left without fresh water.
 He sold many of his images and was able to buy over 5 semi trailers of fresh drinking water.
 To date, this is one of his favorite memories of why he is a photographer.
-His efforts were seen by over a quarter million people and was highlighted in a segment of "Utahns Making a Difference" - you can view the video here.
+His efforts were seen by over a quarter million people and was highlighted in a segment of "Utahns Making a Difference" which you can view here.

 Mylo has also worked with non-profits on Humanitarin missions to help bring light to homes and familes in need.
 In 2015, after delivering water to many families, Mylo joined Eagle Energy and Goal Zero to provide portable power to Navajo families.